LostDeception/warmup/README.md

 A short game that will test your aim.
 If you are into hardcore FPS shooters than this will be a great tool for practicing aim.
 Dive into a fast and responsive environment where every movement matters.
-A small click outside a target will leave a mark.
+Every miss is counted against you and will be subtracted fromt he total score.

 <a href="https://www.codinghole.com/warmup" align="left">
     <img src="images/image1.png" alt="Logo" width="350" height="215">